Canonical Reactors I¶

 - If volume (or more likely, volume per unit mass, so that the 0-D system is intensive) is given instead of pressure, then the system density is constant (and is known from the initial state.)

-- The ideal gas law can be used to solve for $P$, which now varies.
+is known. - The ideal gas law can be used to solve for

 Batch reactor: HP¶